jpsluka/modeling-the-invisible-workshop/HiddenModel_source/README.md

 <br><br>

 ## Fitting Data
-The COPASI file is also setup to fit the `Fit_to_Data_InfA_2018` data.
+The COPASI file is also setup to fit the `Fit_to_Data_InfA_2018.csv` data.
 Navigate down to `COPASI > Tasks > Parameter Estimation`.
  * The CDC data is already linked to the parameter estimation task, and you can examine that linkage by clicking the "Experimental Data" button in the upper right.
     * You can choose the optimization method with the "Method" dropdown near the center of the page.
     * "Particle Swarm" works well and is less likely to get trapped in a local minima.
-    * Click on the "Show Settings" checkbox and change the swarm settings to Iteration Limt: 10000, Swarm Size: 2000, and Std.
-Deviation: 1e-9.
+    * Click on the "Show Settings" checkbox and change the swarm settings to:
+      * Iteration Limt: 10000
+      * Swarm Size: 2000
+      * Std.
+Deviation: 1e-9
 * Click the "Run" button at the bottom of the page.
 * Several windows should open including "Progress of Fit" and "COPASI Progress Dialog".
 (These windows may be hidden behind the main COPASI window.)
     * This model has several feedback loops so it is easy for it to get trapped in a local minima.